Elena-Stoyanova/Tenzies-Game/README.md

 ## My process

+### Added features

+- Stopwatch as a custom hook (build with setInterval() and Date.now())
+- Create timeAndScore component to prevent re render in Game.js
+- Dots are made instead of numbers for each die
+- API to take your IP adress
+- Custom logo (Figma is used)
+- Custom hook for window width and height (it was necessary for the React Confetti to be responsive)
+- Custom hook to format time
+- Create TopScore component where save your top score in local storage
+- SVG file for background
+- Popup
+- Footer which navigates to my github account

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
 - CSS Grid
+- Java Script
 - [React](https://reactjs.org/) - JS library
 - React Confetti
 - React custom hooks
 - Geolocation API
+- Figma
+- setInterval
+- Date.now()
+- react-uuid

 ### Useful resources